Causal-JEPA: Learning World Models through Object-Level Latent Masking: Introduction

 World models~\cite{45} provide a unifying abstraction for learning, predicting, and reasoning about the dynamics of complex environments, enabling scalable planning and control directly in latent space from high-dimensional observations~\cite{46,47}.
 At their core, effective world modeling benefits from representations that expose entities and their interactions, avoiding reliance on spurious pixel-level correlations~\cite{29, 40, 32, 38, 3}.
 Inspired by this perspective, object-centric models have been extensively developed for learning visual dynamics~\cite{9,10, 11, 1, 2}, and more recently adopted as a foundation for learning world models~\cite{32, 40}.
 However, learning on top of object-centric representations alone is not sufficient.
 Existing works have shown that, without explicit mechanisms to guide interaction learning, models can easily fall back on object self-dynamics or exploit incidental correlations~\cite{2,3}.
 This realization has spurred growing interest in object-centric world models that explicitly learn interactions~\cite{33,38,1} or causal structure~\cite{29,40,3}.
 These approaches often enforce interactions by separating temporal dynamics from object interactions~\cite{1,2,38}, regularizing attention sparsity~\cite{3}, leveraging graph structures~\cite{33}, or relying on downstream-specific methods~\cite{32,40}.
 Together, these works emphasize the importance of interactions in world modeling, while leaving open the question of how interaction structure can be made functionally necessary through the learning objective itself.

-Accordingly, we propose Causal-JEPA (C-JEPA), a simple yet effective approach for object-centric world modeling with a causal inductive bias from object-level intervention.
+Accordingly, we propose Causal-JEPA (C-JEPA), a simple yet effective approach for object-centric world modeling with a causal inductive bias induced by object-level masking interventions on predictor observability.
 This design is motivated by the fact that existing patch-based masked prediction approaches~\cite{20,58,59,57,21} optimize for local patch correlations, without enforcing object-level interaction reasoning.
 We propose an object-level masking that trains the model to infer an object’s latent trajectory from others' evolving states, inducing counterfactual-like interventions during learning.
 Our masking strategy prevents shortcut solutions such as trivial temporal interpolation, making interaction reasoning necessary for minimizing the prediction objective.
 At the same time, C-JEPA remains architecturally flexible and can incorporate auxiliary variables such as actions and proprioception.

 Notably, the compactness of object-centric representations, when combined with the Joint Embedding Predictive Architecture (JEPA)~\cite{12}, encourages the model to concentrate on the essential factors governing object dynamics within a low-dimensional latent space, thereby reducing both computational and memory overhead.
 In contrast to patch-based predictors, where attention scales quadratically with a large number of patch tokens, entity-level representations apply the same quadratic attention mechanism over a much smaller token set, resulting in significantly lower training and inference costs.